Thoughts Are Just Thoughts

 Thought Distortions

 Ever feel like your own mind is playing a rigged game against you?
-Welcome to our guide on cognitive distortions—those sneaky, habitual patterns of thought that convince us of a reality that isn't quite true.
+This section is about cognitive distortions—those sneaky, habitual patterns of thought that convince us of a reality that isn't quite true.
 Whether you’re prone to "catastrophizing" a minor setback or "mind-reading" a friend’s silence as disapproval, these mental shortcuts often fuel unnecessary anxiety and self-doubt.
 By learning to identify these common psychological traps, you can begin to challenge the "internal glitches" that skew your perspective and reclaim a more balanced, grounded way of seeing the world

 Biases